Samitha-Chowdari/Portfolio/README.md

 ## 🔨 Features

 - **Responsive design**: Adapts to mobile, tablet, and desktop views.
-- **Project showcase**: A section where I display some of my projects, including links to GitHub repositories.
+- **Project showcase**: A section where I display some of my projects, available in my GitHub repositories.
 - **Skills section**: Highlighting technologies and tools I’m proficient in.
-- **Contact section**: A form to contact me directly or link to social profiles.
+- **Contact section**: To contact me through social profiles.